gzsombor/rufm/Readme.md

 To paste files or directories use **P**.
 Consider that the copied files or directories must exist.
 To rename files or directories use **R**.
 This is gonna ask you for the new name.
 If you press tab it's automatically going to fill in the name of the selected element.

-In the future I want to work on sorting files.
-Unfortunately for now your left with two sorting styles.
-One sorts after length, the other one uses the normal sorting provided by the rust std crate.
+If you want to sort your files your left with three sorting styles.
+One sorts after length, another after the alphabet and the last one doesn't sort at all.
 To switch between them you can use the **tab**.

 **Enter** opens the currently selected file or directory.
 By default this is going to use your $EDITOR + filename.